The War of Art: Break Through the Blocks and Win Your Inner Creative Battles

 The Artist and the Fundamentalist

 Pressfield also compares and contrasts the artist and the fundamentalist (in the generic sense).
-He goes over the purpose for each of their existences, how they approach life, and how they express themselves in the world.
-I’m not quite sure as to why Pressfield has made this comparison.
-I can speculate, but that wouldn’t be completely fair to the author.
+He goes over the purpose of their existence, how they approach life, and how they express themselves in the world.
+I’m not quite sure why Pressfield has made this comparison.
+I can speculate, but that wouldn’t be entirely fair for the author.
 My non-knee-jerk assumption is that this chapter is a means of reaffirming to the reader that he’s still grounded in reality.

 The Angels Among Us

 Pressfield takes a dip into the spiritual in The War of Art by talking about God’s angels.
 He tells us that there are angels everywhere and that their purpose is to help all life on Earth to grow and evolve.
-Man was designed by God to create as does his heavenly father.
+God designed man to create as does his heavenly father.
 We as creatives use angels as our allies, whether we’re giving birth or writing the next great novel.

 Buy the War of Art

-If you have a stack of books on your desk to read, skip the stack and read the War of Art.
-This is one of the more substantive motivational books that I’ve read to date.
+If you have a stack of books on your desk to read, skip the stack and read “The War of Art”.
+This is one of the more substantive motivational books I’ve read.
 (And I’ve pissed away a lot of money on self-help/motivational material.)
 As a bonus, it’s a short read.